Basel, Weissenhaus. The Basler (Kanton Basel-Stadt) und die Schweizer Fahne, August first, 2020. Bild/Photo: TES.

 Whether 1291 is the exact year (the oath of the communes (Orte) Uri, Schwyz and Unterwalden) or a few decades later is irrelevant.

-The Swiss parliament has chosen the first of August as the day of the country’s foundation.
+The Swiss parliament has designated August 1 as the day of the country’s foundation.
 No one questions the foundation of Rome by Romulus and Remus or Athens by the Goddess Athena, although all know it is just a legend or myth.

-An increasing number of citizens are well aware of the democratic, economic, social and monetary fundaments of their country.
+An increasing number of citizens are well aware of the democratic, economic, social and monetary fundamentals of their country.

 European Union

 They are critical towards the European Union and its often hasty and opportunistic (enlargement, political and monetary) projects.
-The ‘No’ of 50.3 % in the 1992 referendum grew to more than 76% in 2001, which is still rising.
+The ‘No’ vote of 50.3% in the 1992 referendum grew to more than 76% in 2001, which is still rising.

-The Swiss government withdrew the application for EU membership in 2016, and around 85% of the citizens will vote against membership in 2020.
+The Swiss government withdrew its application for EU membership in 2016, and around 85% of the citizens are expected to vote against membership in 2020.

-The establishment calls it (too) often populism of poorly informed and inward-looking citizens on the countryside.
+The establishment calls it (too) often the populism of poorly informed and inward-looking citizens in the countryside.

 Republican History

 Switzerland and the Netherlands share a republican past (until 1813) of relatively independent provinces (the Netherlands) or Orte/cantons (Switzerland).
-Both countries are on top of the annual list of countries of the United Nations and the OECD nowadays.
+Both countries are at the top of the annual list of countries of the United Nations and the OECD nowadays.
 There is one big difference, however.

 Democracy.